How to Stop Being Absent Minded and Inattentive

 How many hours do you sit in front of your TV screen, watching movies and other programs?

-If you watch TV, and do other things at the same time, you do them absent minded way, and therefore, inefficiently.
+If you watch TV and do other things simultaneously, you do them in an absent-minded way and, therefore, inefficiently.

 Watching too much TV weakens your willpower, your self-discipline, and your ability to control your thoughts.

-Get enough sleep at night, since lack of sleep weakens your focus and attention and leads to being absent minded.
+Get enough sleep at night.
+Lack of sleep weakens your focus and attention and leads to being absent minded.

 6. Don’t dwell on worries

-Avoid fretting and worrying, since they keep your mind agitated and less attentive.
-Overcoming this habit is possible, if you strive to focus on what you are doing, keep yourself busy, and try to think positively.
+Avoid fretting and worrying since this keeps your mind agitated and less attentive.
+Overcoming this habit is possible if you strive to focus on what you are doing, keep yourself busy, and try to think positively.

-Make a list of the important tasks for each day and check it often, so you won’t forget what you need to do.
+Make a list of the essential tasks for each day and check it often so you will remember what you need to do.

 Boredom often leads to being inattentive.
-This happens in lectures, while listening to a boring conversation, or while doing a boring and monotonous work.
+This happens in lectures while listening to a boring conversation or doing dull and monotonous work.

 To avoid boredom, try to be more interested in the subject that is being discussed.
-Ask questions, join the conversation, and do your work in a different way.
-This would require your focus and attention, making your more attentive and less absent-minded.
+Ask questions, join the conversation, and do your work differently.
+This would require focus and attention, making you more attentive and less absent-minded.

-Taking a few deep breaths, drinking water or eating a fruit can help you restore your attention when you are bored.
+Taking a few deep breaths, drinking water, or eating fruit can help restore your attention when bored.

 Are you sometimes lost in thoughts and become unaware of your surroundings?

-Often, when you are preoccupied with a certain thought, when you worry too much, and when you are stressed, you might get lost in your thoughts.
-Your attention might go far away and you lose contact with what is happening around you.
+When you are preoccupied with a particular thought, worry too much, and are stressed, you might get lost in your thoughts.
+Your attention might go far away, losing contact with what is happening around you.

-Again, the remedy is focus.
-You need to focus on the present moment, and no matter how many times your mind wanders away, always bring it back.
+Again, the remedy is a focused mind.
+It would be best to focus on the present moment, and no matter how many times your mind wanders away, always bring it back.

 Learn to focus on what you are doing, especially when doing something that requires focus and attention.
 Learning to focus is the best remedy against being absent minded.